Understanding day-one rights: A major shift in UK employment law

 The Employment Rights Bill published by the Labour party will bring in new day-one rights to safeguard workers from the start of their employment, eliminating the current service requirements for certain protections.
 This means employees will have immediate rights from day one.

-What are day one rights in the Employment Rights Bill?
+What are day-one rights in the Employment Rights Bill?

-However, Labour’s Employment Rights Bill proposes scrapping these waiting periods, granting immediate rights from the first day of employment.
+Labour’s Employment Rights Bill proposes scrapping these waiting periods, granting immediate rights from the first day of employment.

-Here are some key highlights of the day one rights reforms:
+Here are some key highlights of the day-one rights reforms:

 Download this useful checklist